Xinyuan-LilyGO/T-Display-S3/README.md

 ### ESP-IDF

-The installation method varies depending on the system, it is recommended to refer to the [official manual](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) for installation.
+The installation method varies depending on the system, refer to the [official manual](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) for installation.

 ## Q&A